East Somerset Agricultural Society

 By 1922, the K. of P. Sebasticook Lodge No. 141 had been formed in Hartland as noted in the 1922-1923 Maine State Yearbook.

-Their first meetings were held at the Grange Hall on Seekins Street until the building burnt in 1923.
+Their first meetings were held at the Grange Hall on Seekins Street until the original building burnt in 1923.

 They then purchased the former L. B. Wheeler Store on Outer Main Street.
 The building would become the home of the Corinthian Lodge in 1958.